Trout Unlimited is offering free membership for women, how cool is that??

 2 large fox squirrels- skinned and cleaned

-6 C. broth (I made this homemade with chicken but canned broth is fine)
+6 C. broth (I made this homemade with chicken but canned

 Debone all squirrel meat and set aside.